Appointed Staff

 Position Overview

-If your borough has appointed a manager/secretary or administrator, that person has the responsibility for taking care of the day-to-day business of the borough.
+The Borough Secretary (and Asst.
+Secretary) is appointed by the Borough Council, who has the responsibility for taking care of the day-to-day business of the borough.

 One of the most important appointments is that of solicitor.
 Solicitor is just another name for lawyer or attorney.